Skip to contents

 adsl column selection

-In contrast to occds and bds type data, an automated column selection is required for the wide format adsl data sets.
+In contrast to occds and bds type data, column selection from the (already) wide format adsl data sets usually contains a larger number of columns.

 Reasons for column exclusion are documented in the drop_list entry of the corresponding spec entry.
 Exclusion criteria include, but are not limited to datetime/duration-related columns or analysis set flags.